Novuh-Kaen/Unoti/README.md

 Put "PCNotifications.dll" in the "plugins" folder in the BepInEx folder.

 # How to use:
-Add "PCNotifications.dll" as an assembly reference to your project.
+Add "PC Notifications.dll" as an assembly reference to your project.

 Put "using Notifications;" at the top of the project.